Last updated July 16, 2016

 2015 journal ranking by impact factor (11,365 journals)

-Figure 1: The 19 Frontiers journals with impact factors compared to the other 11,365 journals (subscription and open access) listed in the 2015 Journal Citation Reports.
-The journal analysis is based on the 2014 Journal Citation Reports published by Thomson Reuters, 2016.
+Figure 1: The 19 Frontiers journals with impact factors (in red) compared to the other 11,365 journals (subscription and open access) listed in the 2015 Journal Citation Reports.
+Frontiers ranks in the top 15% of Impact Factors for all journals, with our journals ranking between the 61st to the 94th percentile.
+The journal analysis is based on the 2015 Journal Citation Reports published by Thomson Reuters, 2016.

 The impact factor (IF) is calculated as the average number of citations in a given year to articles published in a journal in the two preceding years (i.e. the 2015 impact factor is based on citations generated in 2015 by articles published in 2013 and 2014 and is published in the summer of 2016).
 Journals are organized in the Journal Citation Reports within specific categories (e.g. Neurosciences, Physiology, Plant Sciences, etc.) whenever possible and in a Multidisciplinary Sciences category when they publish articles in more than 3-4 disciplines (e.g. Nature, Science, PNAS, PLOS ONE, Scientific Reports, etc.).